1024inc/engineering-blog/eng-paths/vp_of_engineering.md

 - 4+ directly managed ICs are now promoted into the Sr IC path or People Management path
 - Has regularly contributed to a technical or people management blog or publication over the past 12 months
-- Has presented on software or management topics to external audiences such as conference or interest groups
+- Has presented on software or management topics to external audiences such as conferences or interest groups

 </td></tr>
 <tr><td style="font-weight:bold">